Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Results

-It can be seen that although the learned goal test cases show equally high performance for all scales of compositionality, the generalization test for unlearned goal case shows significantly lower performance as the compositionality scale decreases.
+The experimental results are shown in Fig. \ref{fig:generalization}.
+It can be seen that although the learned goal test cases show equally high performance for all scales of compositionality, the generalization testing for unlearned goal case shows that the success rate in the final trial decreases significantly (85.1 percent to 29 percent) as the compositionality scale decreases.
 This indicates that the generalization performance severely depends on the scale of compositionality in learning examples.